What's in the 'Diet and pancreatic cancer' information section?

 - Coping with the emotional effects of diet symptoms

-The pancreas plays an important role in digesting food, as it produces enzymes that help to break down food.
+The pancreas produces enzymes that help to break down food.
+This is part of digestion.
 Nutrients from the food can then be absorbed into the blood and used by the body.
 Different pancreatic enzymes help to break down foods containing fat, protein and carbohydrate.

 How does pancreatic cancer affect digestion?